WPForms vs Gravity Forms is frequently debated among website owners as one of the best WordPress drag-and-drop form builder plugins.

 With hundreds of pre-built form templates, WPForms has you covered.
 You can build any type of web form quickly.

-You can customize each of these templates to fit your brand identity and message.
-The form builder panel makes it easy to edit any part of the form field and customize it to fit your business needs.
+You can customize these templates to fit your brand identity and message.
+The form builder panel makes it easy to edit any part of the form field and customize it to suit your business needs.

-All you need to do is to select the right form template, customize it, make it yours, and run with it.
+You need only select the right form template, customize it, make it yours, and then use it.

 You have guides for all kinds of web forms in most industries.
-According to the figure on the website, WPForms has over three hundred templates.
+According to the website’s figure, WPForms has over three hundred templates.

 Here are a couple of web forms available in WPForms: